 and the law of dependent co-arising:-

 Based on these fundamental laws how our path and our compassion assesses the tacit societal understanding is our own concern - your concern.
 However what must be understood is that attempting to find this understanding cannot be ignored, it is part of our path in developing tathata; and we develop that tathata by developing Dhamma.
 From this I conclude that we must be 100% engaged but that does not mean carrying placards 100% of the time.
 100% engagement requires that we understand that for our path we have sufficient understanding of engagement with daily life on the path our authenticity takes us.
 But it is our Dhamma that guides us, our compassion that directs, and not subscribing to a particular view.
 But there must be some activism, we cannot understand daily life and the way society responds without being active in terms of our path.
 Through activism we understand the delusion that the world is not the way it says it is, but the way it is.

 Compassion brings with it a duty for action so you are left with the pathtivist dilemma – what action is right?
 And there are no universal answers.
 Well there are two but they are not the simple plan of action those without mindfulness want instructions for:-

 Do right actions which are compassionate.

 Now let us return to the Buddha and his timeless wisdom, what did he promote?
 The Three Refuges - Buddha, Dhamma, Sangha.
-How do these relate to the timeless and the tacit?
 Let us start with the word "refuge" - definition "a condition of being safe or sheltered from pursuit, danger, or trouble"; the word refuge has a sense of temporariness about it.
 I raise the question of what is temporary and what is permanent of the 3 Refuges?